gparasyris/svenbook/README.md

 ## Running compodoc

 Run `npm run compodoc && npm run show-doc` to prepapre and serve the compodoc files.
 Navigate to `http://localhost:8080/` to view them.

-## Demo
-The app has been deployed and can be found at `https://svenbook.netlify.app/`;

-Visit `https://svenbook.netlify.app/dashboards/orderbook-single` to check single widget configuration.

-Visit `https://svenbook.netlify.app/dashboards/orderbook-multiple` to check multiple widgets being rendered at the same time.

-A switch button has been added at the top right corner to help navigate between the two pre-configured dashboards.